Canada: Music

+Canadian music reflects a variety of regional scenes.
+Canada has developed a vast music infrastructure that includes church halls, chamber halls, conservatories, academies, performing arts centres, record companies, radio stations, and television music video channels.
+Government support programs, such as the Canada Music Fund, assist a wide range of musicians and entrepreneurs who create, produce and market original and diverse Canadian music.
+As a result of its cultural importance, as well as government initiatives and regulations, the Canadian music industry is one of the largest in the world, producing internationally renowned composers, musicians, and ensembles.
+Music broadcasting in the country is regulated by the CRTC.
+The Canadian Academy of Recording Arts and Sciences presents Canada's music industry awards, the Juno Awards.
+The Canadian Music Hall of Fame honours Canadian musicians for their lifetime achievements.

+"God Save the King" has been used in Canada since the late 1700s and is the country's de facto royal anthem.
+Patriotic music by Canadians dates back over 200 years, with "The Bold Canadian", written in 1812, popular throughout the 19th century.
+"The Maple Leaf Forever", written in 1866, was popular and served as an unofficial national anthem of English Canada.
+"O Canada", originally composed in French in 1880, also served as an unofficial national anthem during the 20th century and was adopted as the country's official anthem in 1980.

 Media

 Canada's media is highly autonomous, uncensored, diverse, and very regionalized.
 The Broadcasting Act declares "the system should serve to safeguard, enrich, and strengthen the cultural, political, social, and economic fabric of Canada".
 Canada has a well-developed media sector, but its cultural output—particularly in English films, television shows, and magazines—is often overshadowed by imports from the United States.
 As a result, the preservation of a distinctly Canadian culture is supported by federal government programs, laws, and institutions such as the Canadian Broadcasting Corporation (CBC), the National Film Board of Canada (NFB), and the Canadian Radio-television and Telecommunications Commission (CRTC).

 Canadian mass media, both print and digital, and in both official languages, is largely dominated by a "handful of corporations".
 The largest of these corporations is the country's national public broadcaster, the Canadian Broadcasting Corporation, which also plays a significant role in producing domestic cultural content, operating its own radio and TV networks in both English and French.
 In addition to the CBC, some provincial governments offer their own public educational TV broadcast services as well, such as TVOntario and Télé-Québec.

 Non-news media content in Canada, including film and television, is influenced both by local creators as well as by imports from the United States, the United Kingdom, Australia, and France.
 In an effort to reduce the amount of foreign-made media, government interventions in television broadcasting can include both regulation of content and public financing.
 Canadian tax laws limit foreign competition in magazine advertising.